genai-impact/ecologits/docs/index.md

 ## Acknowledgements

-**EcoLogits** is actively developed and maintained by [GenAI Impact :octicons-link-external-16:](https://genai-impact.org/) non-profit.
 We extend our gratitude to [Data For Good :octicons-link-external-16:](https://dataforgood.fr/) and [Boavizta :octicons-link-external-16:](https://boavizta.org/en) for supporting the development of this project.
 Their contributions of tools, best practices, and expertise in environmental impact assessment have been invaluable.